reactwg/react-native-releases/docs/guide-release-testing.md

 > In most cases we should have 2 release crew members running release testing, on two separate machines.

+## Checkout the version to test

+When testing locally, first checkout and pull from the stable branch for the version you wish to test.
+For example, if testing 0.75.x:

+1. `git checkout 0.75-stable`
+2. `git pull`

 ## Clean up the local state

 When testing locally, we want to ensure that we start from a clean slate to avoid caches polluting our testing.